-Includes Alaska LLC, business address & free mail forwarding, Privacy by Default®, lifetime support from local Corporate Guides® and a year of registered agent service.
+Includes Alaska LLC, business address & free mail forwarding, free 60-day Phone Service trial, Privacy by Default®, lifetime support from local Corporate Guides® and a year of registered agent service.

 How to Start an LLC in Alaska

-To start an LLC in Alaska, you’ll need to do three things: appoint a registered agent, choose a name for your business, and file Articles of Organization with the State of Alaska Corporations Section.
+To start an LLC in Alaska, you’ll need to fulfill these three requirements: appoint a registered agent, choose a name for your business, and file Articles of Organization with the State of Alaska Corporations Section.
 You can file the document online or by mail.
 The articles cost $250 to file.
 Once filed with the state, this document formally creates your Alaska LLC.

 If you’re starting a new business, you probably already know what you want to name your LLC.
-But you’ll need to know if your preferred name is available.
-To find out, visit https://www.commerce.alaska.gov/cbp/main/search/entities and search until you find the perfect name for your LLC.
+But you’ll need to know if your preferred name is available in the state of Alaska.
+To find out, search their Corporations Database and search until you find the perfect name for your Alaska LLC.